Goodness-of-fit testing of the distribution of posterior classification probabilities for validating model-based clustering: Test statistics obtained from the empirical likelihood ratio tests

 When $p$ is fixed, the usual assumption is that the singular values of $\bSigma_{\model,p}$ are strictly positive (see the assumptions in \citet[Lemma~1]{QinAOAS1994}).
 In this paper, since $p$ increases with the sample size, we consider the following extension of this assumption, already introduced in \citet[condition (D6)]{Hjort2009AOS} and described in Assumption~\ref{ass:main}-\ref{ass:cov}.

 The other assumptions are required to account for a growing number of equations.
 Indeed, the null hypothesis stated in \eqref{eq:null} considers an infinite number of functions $\varphi$, whereas the moment conditions defined in \eqref{eq:momentcond} consider $p$ functions.
 Therefore, we impose that $p$ tends to infinity as $n$ tends to infinity in order to be able to detect any alternative.
 In addition, ensuring the convergence of the empirical covariance matrix to $\bSigma_{\model,p}$ is achieved by controlling the $q_0$-th order moment of $\psi_{\model,\wtheta,\varphi_{p,j}}(\bX)$ for any $(p,j)$, with $q_0\geq 4$.
-Since $\btheta_{\model,0}$ is unknown and is replaced by $\wtheta$, the impact of replacing $\Psi_{\model,p}(\bx;\btheta_{\model,0})$ with $\Psi_{\model,p}(\bx;\wtheta)$ must be controlled.
+Since $\stheta$ is unknown and is replaced by $\wtheta$, the impact of replacing $\Psi_{\model,p}(\bx;\stheta)$ with $\Psi_{\model,p}(\bx;\wtheta)$ must be controlled.
 Such control has been established in \citet[Section A.2]{ChaumarayAOS} uniformly on $\bx$ in the case of a semi-parametric regression model.
-Obviously, this control depends on the rate of convergence, in probability, of $\wtheta$ to $\btheta_{\model,0}$.
+Obviously, this control depends on the rate of convergence, in probability, of $\wtheta$ to $\stheta$.
 This rate depends on the estimation procedure performed during the clustering step and cannot be improved.
+In \cite{butucea2014semiparametric}, the authors constructed a deconvolution estimator of $\stheta$ and give a pointwise rate of convergence.
+To the best of our knowledge, uniform convergence results are not yet available in the nonparametric setting.
+Since our block construction depends on this convergence rate, we formulate the methodology in terms of a generic rate.
+This allows the proposed procedure and theoretical results to apply in a general framework, covering both parametric and nonparametric models, Nonetheless, the nonparametric case requires specific convergence rate results which, at present, remain unavailable in the literature.
 Therefore, we adapt the procedure according to this rate of convergence by making assumptions on the growth of the size of each subsample and the number of subsamples.
-In particular, in Assumption~\ref{ass:main}-\ref{ass:growing1} we assume that the size of each block tends to infinity at the same rate of order $n^\rho$, leading to the number of blocks $B_n$ tending to infinity at a rate of order $n^{1-\rho}$.
+In particular, in Assumption~\ref{ass:main}-\ref{ass:growing1} we assume that the size of each block tends to infinity at the same rate of order $n^\rho$, leading to the number of blocks $B$ tending to infinity at a rate of order $n^{1-\rho}$.
 This requirement has already been made by \citet{braun1980simple} to perform a goodness-of-fit procedure based on Kolmogorov-Smirnov or Cramér-von Mises statistics.
-Note that this assumption is not restrictive, as it only imposes conditions on the growth of $n_b$'s and $B_n$.
+Note that this assumption is not restrictive, as it only imposes conditions on the growth of $n_b$'s and $B$.
 However, satisfying this assumption requires knowledge of the rate of convergence of the estimator $\wtheta$.
 All these conditions are stated in Assumption~\ref{ass:main}.